XATTpy/5_lang_frequency/README.md

 # Frequency Analysis of Words

 A script that displays the top ten most common words in a text file.
-With the "War and Peace" script works for about 2 minutes.

 # Quickstart